crhall-writing/crhall-writing.github.io/_poems/z.md

 layout: poem
 ---
 I laugh along with my friends
-and we nod and act like I deserved better
+and we nod and pretend that I deserved better
 and I did, oh boy do I know I did
 I deserved someone who wanted me
 who would’ve taken me to the emergency room